Contract and Grant Lifecycle

 It may be necessary to increase the expenditure level and/or PreAward performance period previously authorized via the on-line PreAward Request System.
 To seek such a modification (provided the fully executed award associated with the initial PreAward request has not subsequently been received and processed through PAMIS), please select the "Modify an Existing PreAward Request for Additional Funds and/or Time" function via the PreAward Request System menu

-PreAward Spending Policy
+PreAward Spending Policy and Internal Procedure

 Please refer to Campus Policy Number 550-80 for additional information and guidelines pertaining to PreAwards.